FireworksProject/Hackers_and_Hitchhikers_Guide/src/development/style.md

 We use [comma first notation][2].
 Yeah, it's ugly.
 It's also a lot easier to catch bugs when you use it, and that is beautiful to us.
 Less bugs, less time, less money, more happy.

+Also, contrary to many JS coding styles, we use single quotes for string literals.
+This is not only a stylistic decision but also that creates easier HTML string literals, a task commonly done with JS.
+So:

+`if (typeof foo === 'function')` and `jQuery('<a href="home/page.html">')` are both correct.

 Python
 ------